KryptoNights/nexus-pay/sdk/nexus-frontend-sdk/ReadMe.md

 - Required: Yes
 - Description: Controls the visibility of the NexusPay component.
 Set to `true` to show the component, `false` to hide it.

+### token

+- Type: `string`
+- Required: Yes
+- Description:  Can accept USD or APT as input and user can pay that token.

 ### onClick

 - Type: `function`